 This Psychology and Mental Health Volunteer Placement is designed to give essential practical work experience to apply to degree related travel and career progression, while giving back to communities affected by HIV/AIDS.

 In addition, you will deal with everyday child abuse cases that come in, as well as follow up with closed cases and community outreach programmes, where you’ll be involved as a supporting member of the team and supervised at all times.

 This is a great volunteer abroad programme to acquire primary research for a third year dissertation or to simply apply your degree education in communities in need.
 You can research while volunteering based on your academic interests and dissertation topic.

-“I absolutely loved everything about my volunteering experience in South Africa.
-After witnessing everything that happened at Bobbi Bear, especially the impact of the great work all the staff members do on the children, I realised I want to do something identical.
+“I absolutely loved everything about my volunteer experience in South Africa.
+After witnessing everything that happened at Bobbi Bear, especially the impact of the great work all the staff members have on the children, I realised I want to do something identical.
 I want to work with traumatised children, support them during their sorrows and help them find happiness in life again.”